-The results from a small software company, which we acquired with LPS and which was sold during the second quarter of 2014, are included in the Consolidated Statements of Earnings as discontinued operations for all periods presented through the date of sale.
-Total revenues included in discontinued operations were \$2 million for the year ended December 31, 2014.
-Pre-tax earnings included in discontinued operations are \$1 million for the year ended December 31, 2014.
+The results from a small software company, which we acquired with LPS and which was sold during the second quarter of 2014, are included in the Consolidated Statements of Earnings as discontinued operations for all periods presented.
+Total revenues included in discontinued operations were \$2 million for the year ending December 31, 2014.
+Pre-tax earnings included in discontinued operations are \$1 million for the year ending December 31, 2014.

-The results from two J. Alexander's locations closed in the second quarter of 2013 are reflected in the Consolidated Statements of Earnings as discontinued operations for all periods presented.
+The results from two closed J. Alexander's locations in the second quarter of 2013 are reflected in the Consolidated Statements of Earnings as discontinued operations for all periods presented.
 Total net revenue included in discontinued operations was \$3 million for the year ended December 31, 2013.
 Pre-tax loss included in discontinued operations was \$3 million for the year ended December 31, 2013.

 The results from a settlement services company closed in the second quarter of 2013 are reflected in the Consolidated Statements of Earnings as discontinued operations for all periods presented.
-Total revenues included in discontinued operations were \$9 million and \$36 million for the years ended December 31, 2013 and 2012, respectively.
-Pre-tax earnings included in discontinued operations were \$2 million and \$9 million for the year ended December 31, 2013 and 2012, respectively.
+Total revenues included in discontinued operations were \$9 million for the year ended December 31, 2013.
+Pre-tax earnings included in discontinued operations were \$2 million for the year ended December 31, 2013.